KCCG/wrangling-genomics/_episodes/05-automation.md

 ~~~
 {: .bash}

-And here's the one you wrote for running Trimmomatic on all of our `.fastq` sample files:
+You also wrote a loop for running Trimmomatic on all of our `.fastq` sample files.
+Here is the version from the original workship.
+There are a few differences, but the structure is basically the same.
+See if you can following the logic in the loop below.

 ~~~
 $ for infile in *_1.fastq.gz